Summary

 The company doesn't have a chance of survival without lowering its debt as it faces serious liquidity issues.
 In the next ten months, it needs to come up with $530 million to cover short-term obligations, from supplier bills to the current portion of long-term debt.
 Currently, the company only has $240 million in assets liquid enough to be used to repay the debt, including receivables and other current assets.

 The company can't lean on its operating income to help pay the short-term debt.
 Gross margin stood at $50 million last quarter.
-However, most of that goes to repay interest on its long-term debt, the additional $1 billion 10% notes due to 2023.
+However, most of that goes to repay interest on its long-term debt, the additional $1 billion 10% long-term debt.
 In Q2, the company paid $42 million in interest, representing 84% of gross margin, leaving little for the company to pay for electricity, rent, and other administrative expenses such as accounting and legal costs, let alone accommodating its current liabilities.

 Thus, roughly the company will need to fund about $290 million ($530 million current debt - $240 million current assets) through new equity offerings in the next ten months, translating to 250 million new shares based on the current price of $1.15 more than quadrupling its share count, currently standing at 65 million shares.